neftjs/neft/index.coffee.md

 ReadOnly *String* Networking::url
 ---------------------------------

-This property is a proper URL path contains a protocol, a port and a host.
+URL path contains a protocol, port and a host.

 It can be set manually if the external address is different.
 Otherwise it's created automatically.